 Departing from Birmingham Airport

 Getting to Birmingham Airport is easy whatever mode of transport you use.
 If you’re travelling by public transport then you will find bus services running directly to the airport or to Birmingham International train station.
-There is a free and frequent Air Rail Link from the station which takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail from the station which takes you to the terminal in just two minutes.

 You’ll find a choice of car parks if driving to the airport - all of which are easily accessible from the terminal by foot or via the free courtesy shuttle bus.
 Book a car park space online in advance and save up to 70% off.

 We have a fantastic selection of cafés, bars and restaurants for you to enjoy a tasty meal before you fly.
 If you’re travelling with kids, Frankie & Benny’s and Giraffe both offer a great children’s menu.
 Wetherspoon is your go-to if you fancy a swift drink before you board, or if you’re after something a little fancier then enjoy some bubbles at Bottega Prosecco Bar.

 For extra comfort and relaxation, why not book into an airport lounge?
 Enjoy complimentary food and drinks, unlimited WiFi and great runway views.